Vitamin B12 deficiency is common. While supplementing with injections is considered safe in most cases, here’s what you should know before you try it.

 In these situations, it’s usually recommended that you supplement your diet with either a B12 shot or oral supplement.

 However, some doctors still prefer the use of injections.

-Bottom Line: Many animal foods are high in vitamin B12.
-Oral supplements have also been shown to be effective at raising blood levels.
+Many animal foods are high in vitamin B12.
+Oral supplements have also been shown to be effective at treating vitamin B12 deficiency.

 If you eat a well-balanced diet that includes foods rich in vitamin B12, then it is unlikely that you’ll need to take additional B12.